 Great conclusions to be sought from toiling away the hours exploring the possibilities of perfection from the command line cursor…..

 A perfect setting for exploring the new 1.0 release of Julia.
-You can go back to the announcement “Why We Created Julia” on the julialang.org website and read a quick explanation on why the language was created.
-I hadn’t considered this language until I read the 1.0 release announcement posted on August 8a 2018.
+You can go back to the announcement “Why We Created Julia” on the julialang.org website and read a quick explanation of why the language was created.
+I hadn’t considered this language until I read the 1.0 release announcement posted on August 8, 2018.
 It wasn’t the possibility of the “speed of C” or the “Matlab like notation wandering. it was the possibility of using Julia as a “general programming language”.
 Sure we’ve got Python for that, but this is new to me, so it’s kind of cool (IMHO) to try something that is newer, yet somewhat familiar to learn about.

-I won’t try to do a full description or review of the Julia language, because I haven’t used it enough yet.
+I won’t try to do a full description or review of the Julia programming language, because I haven’t used it enough yet.
 You can find a lot of useful info on their website, and download a version for your OS and start trying it out yourself.
 The bottom line is that you can use these dark dreary days and nights to enhance your old skills or learn some new ones.
-If reading boring technical manuals is your thing, then you’ll probably feel right at home reading every bit of documentation you can for whatever programming language you wish to work a.
+If reading boring technical manuals is your thing, then you’ll probably feel right at home reading every bit of documentation you can for whatever programming language you wish.
 You can view the videos from “juliacon” on YouTube, there are some interesting ones from 2017 and 2018.
 There’s a large community, and a few “Julia Bloggers”, along with some very wandering. and specific tutorials, all available via https://julialang.org